 To find a specific workspace Google project, open your workspace dashboard page in a separate tab, look under "Workspace Information" on the right column.

-You can filter the list down by typing in the name of the service you want to track.
-Services Terra uses include Compute Engine (i.e. VM) and Cloud Storage (i.e. Workspace buckets)
+You can filter the list by typing in the name of the service you want to track.
+Services Terra uses include Compute Engine (i.e., virtual machine (VM) and Cloud Storage (i.e., Workspace buckets)

 1.7.
 Click Next to continue.